 Alexis owes her passion for anthropology to her experience as a student at MiraCosta College.
 Her research interests include Andean and Near Eastern archaeology, primate conservation, intersectional feminism, class, sexuality, and gender.

-Nick is the Interim Dean, Student Life & Judicial Affairs, where he oversees Student Life and Leadership, Associated Student Government, Athletics, Health Services, Student Conduct, and the Behavioral Intervention Team.
-Nick was an LGBTQ Studies minor at UCLA, and he completed his master’s research and thesis on providing mental health services with the LGBTQIA+ community.
+Nick is the Dean of Student Affairs, where he oversees and supports the Associated Student Government (ASG), Student Life and Leadership, Campus Assessment, Resources, and Education (CARE), Health Services, Athletics & Intramurals, Student Conduct, Behavioral Intervention Team (BIT), and the Bias Education Support Team.
+Nick was an LGBTQ Studies minor at UCLA, his master’s research was on providing mental health services with the LGBTQIA+ community, and his doctoral dissertation was on Creating a Trauma-Informed College Model to Improve Student Success.

 Faculty, Veteran’s Counselor